dart-lang/site-www/src/_guides/language/analysis-options.md

 {% comment %}
 **PENDING:
-Do we still require strong-mode: true to make the analyzer using Dart 2 semantics?
 Will these flags still appear under strong-mode in Dart 2.0?
 Should we mention related command-line flags (--no-implicit-casts, --no-implicit-dynamic)?**